FuelLabs/fuels-ts/apps/docs/src/guide/wallets/connectors.md

 The `connectors` option provides a list of connectors with which the `Fuel` connector manager can interact.
 The manager interacts with the connectors, which in turn handle communication with the respective wallet.
 You can find a list of all the connectors in our [`FuelLabs/fuel-connectors`](https://github.com/FuelLabs/fuel-connectors).

 Below, we initialize the manager using the `defaultConnectors` method which provides an array of all the default connectors available in the `fuel-connectors` package.
+It's being mocked here for the purposes of this example, but you can provide your own custom connectors.
 Supplying the `devMode` flag as `true` will enable the development wallet for the connectors (to install visit our [wallet documentation](https://docs.fuel.network/docs/wallet/install/)).

 <<< @/../../docs-snippets2/src/wallets/fuel-instantiation-options.ts#fuel-options-connectors{ts:line-numbers}